Well brown really, but who’s gonna tell?

 I was asked by Asher’s pre-school teacher if I would bring a in a desert for their Halloween party!
 Of course I was excited, especially since I had just gotten an idea for chocolate brownie spiders!

 I used one of my favorite fudgy brownie recipes and topped them off with chocolate frosting!
-So good.
-So simple.
-So chocolatey.
+So good, so simple, and so chocolatey!

 You can get creative as to what to use for the eyes and legs.
 I used candy eyes and black licorice ropes both by Wilton and they worked great.
 I got both from Target in the baking isle.
 You could also use M&M’s for the eyes and maybe chocolate covered pretzel twigs for the legs!
 Or just cut black licorice in strands.